mmurooka/unitree_rl_mjlab/doc/online_motion_prompt.md

 cmake -S deploy/robots/g1 -B deploy/robots/g1/build \
   -DG1_NAVIGATION_WITH_ROS2=OFF -DG1_BUILD_ONLINE_TESTS=ON
 cmake --build deploy/robots/g1/build -j2
-deploy/robots/g1/build/test_online_motion "$PWD/deploy/robots/g1" /tmp/short_policy_input.npz
+deploy/robots/g1/build/test_online_motion "$PWD/deploy/robots/g1" \
+  /tmp/short_policy_input.npz config/policy/mimic/lift_walk_put
 ```

-The C++ smoke test uses the bundled dance policy only to exercise inference and
+The C++ smoke test accepts an optional policy directory as its third argument
+(the example selects `lift_walk_put`; omitting it uses the bundled dance policy).
-the online state machine with a frozen synthetic robot state.
-Supply a short
+It exercises inference and the online state machine with a frozen synthetic
-converted NPZ (e.g. 10 frames).
+robot state.
+Supply a short converted NPZ (e.g. 10 frames).
 It uses DDS domain 232 on loopback, a test-only
 LowState topic, and never constructs a motor-command publisher.
 It is not a
-test of physical tracking performance or of your selected deployment policy.
+test of physical tracking performance.